 Figure 19: Team Performance Expectations predicts Social Bonding (post-Tournament)

 The model revealed a significant positive relationship between Team Performance Expectations and Social Bonding, β=.34 (95%CI=.06,.63), SE=.14, t(13.79)=2.38, p=.03, , .
-The model also revealed a significant positive effect of Subjective Competence on Social Bonding, β=.19 (95%CI=.02,.36), SE=.08, t(90.37)=2.24, p=.03, such that athletes who provided higher ratings of their own technical competence in rugby (measured before the Tournament) reported higher levels of social bonding.
+There was also a significant positive effect of Subjective Competence on Social Bonding (β=.19 (95%CI=.02,.36), SE=.08, t(90.37)=2.24, p=.03), such that athletes who provided higher ratings of their own technical competence in rugby (measured before the Tournament) reported higher levels of social bonding after the tournament.

 Model residuals were not normally distributed, (W=0.91,p<.0001), owing to large negative skew (−1.33) and high kurtosis (.49).
-Re-running the model with a log-transformed outcome variable appeared to make the best improvement to model residuals more than the outlier-removed model (see Table ?).
-In the log-transformed model, the distribution of model residuals appeared most normal, (W=0.97,p=.02), and the R-squared values for the model improved, , .
+Re-running the model with a log-transformed outcome variable appeared to make the best improvement to model residuals as compared to the outlier-removed model (see Table ?).
+The log-transformed residuals appeared the most normal (W=0.97,p=.02), and the R-squared values for the model improved (, ).
 Individual cases had low influence on the model (Cook’s Distances all < .15, see Appendix ?
 Figures ? and ? for a comparison of model assumptions between the original and log-transformed model).
 Owing to non-normally distributed residuals, this model does not provide robust support for the prediction that team performance expectation violations relates directly to social bonding.

 margin=0.5cm